dcmi/openwemi/docs/index.md

 * Manifestation: "The physical embodiment of a creation"
 * Item: "An exemplar of a creation."

+Note: We do not expect implementers to use the Endeavor class.
+It is used as a convenience for the ontology in order to allow us to talk about all four OpenWEMI classes without enumerating them all.
+It may also be useful for very broad searching of datasets.

 ### Relationship properties
 These properties define the primary relationships between WEMI:
   * expresses (range: Work)